huayuenh/secure-kube-toolchain/ciso-setup.md

 ![](https://github.ibm.com/one-pipeline/docs/blob/master/assets/signing-setup/ciso/certrequest.png)

+Note: You do note require a production certificate for signing.
+The CISO team can provide a self-signed certificate for development

+### <a id="access"></a>Download the CISO certficate key to access your CISO services
 ### Downloading the Installer

-The Compliance-CI-Template uses the CISO signing client.
+The Compliance-CI-Template uses the CISO signing client to facilitate signing images.
 The Tekton signing task uses a preconfigured image with the CISO client already installed.
 It only requires the CISO .pfx file to access the CISO signing service.

 The .pfx file can be obtained by downloading the CISO client.